 FHIR for a National eHealth System

 The Ukrainian healthcare system needed a significant change because healthcare professionals still used paper documents.
 The Edenlab team built a new and modern health system for the whole country using the FHIR standard.
 It resulted in a healthcare system with over 36,5M patient records that can be easily shared with doctors and patients.
-This project is one of the biggest FHIR projects in the world.
+This project stands as a prime example of applying FHIR rule solutions and FHIR guidelines at a national level — one of the largest FHIR-driven systems worldwide.

 HEALTH.ASIA: FHIR for Accurate Auto-adjudication of Medical Claims

 For Heals.Asia, a major company in Hong Kong that processes insurance claims, Edenlab’s team created an auto-adjudication engine using FHIR.
-This engine is like a rule engine and can handle complex limits and rules for insurance plans, such as deductibles, co-pays, co-insurance, out-of-pocket maximums, family limits, and min/max patient age.
+This FHIR HL7 rule engine is capable of handling complex limits and rules for insurance plans, such as deductibles, co-pays, co-insurance, out-of-pocket maximums, family limits, and min/max patient age.
 The team conducted mapping to the currently existing documents and created FHIR profiles.
 As a result, the client received a fully functional FHIR-based auto-adjudication engine that efficiently handles these different rules and constraints.

 Conclusion